AIDS Healthcare Foundation: 2016 East Baton Rouge lawsuit

-Housing policy

-In an interview with The Advocate in 2016, Weinstein stated: "Why isn't there development in South L.A.?
-Why isn't there development in Boyle Heights?
-Why concentrate all this development in Hollywood?
-You have a [transit line] in the Valley and a [transit line] in South L.A.".

-Those and other similar statements have led opponents to characterize Weinstein as a rich NIMBY who opposes development because it would add traffic to his commute and block the views from his office building, rather than because he cares about the plight of poor renters or people with HIV.

-Dana Cuff, an urban planning professor at the University of California, Los Angeles stated that Weinstein's housing opposition "is not understandable ...
-I'd go further than that; it's actually a misuse of their funds. ...
-They're putting a lot of energy into stopping this project," says Cuff.
-"If they put that same energy into getting some of this project to be affordable, I would understand [their motivation].
-But to just stop it—they couldn't possibly be concerned about affordable housing."

 2016 Los Angeles Palladium Development lawsuit

 The AIDS Healthcare Foundation (AHF) filed suit against the City of Los Angeles, alleging that the city violated laws and the city charter when it approved the development of two residential towers that are expected to be up to 30 stories tall.
 The City Council changed existing zoning and height limitations to allow the development, which would be next to AHF's Hollywood headquarters.
-A spokesperson for the development accused Michael Weinstein of filing the suit to maintain the view from his office.
-In 2019, the California Supreme Court Refused to hear the case, leaving in place a lower court decision against the foundation.
+A spokesperson for the development accused Michael Weinstein of filing the suit to maintain the view from his office, but Weinstein countered that opposing "luxury housing" development is part of AHF's mission.
+In 2019, the California Supreme Court refused to hear the case, leaving in place a lower court decision against the foundation.

+2019 CVS lawsuit

+In 2019, AHF filed a lawsuit with the American Arbitration Association against Caremark LLC, a CVS subsidiary, over unfair reimbursement practices.
+CVS was eventually ordered to compensate AHF $23 million.

 2022 L.A.
 City Council Housing Element dispute

 In 2022, the AHF sued to block Los Angeles's Housing Element, which is a new strategy by the L.A.
 City Council to increase housing supply in L.A. with a goal of producing 500,000 new housing units by 2030, with 200,000 of those being affordable units.
+AHF argued that city officials did not properly assess the environmental impacts of their strategy.